ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 }
 ```

 7. Click the Terminal dropdown button in the menu bar and create a new terminal window.
 This will create a new terminal screen at the bottom of the VSCode window.
+On Windows, the Menu may be a hamburger icon (☰) instead.

 <p align="center">
 <img title="Open New Terminal" alt="Open New Terminal" src="images/containerprogramming/createNewTerminal.png" width = "550" height = auto>